New relationship affected by former abusive relationship

 My current girlfriend is still getting over an abusive relationship that she was involved in two years ago.
 The abuse included repeated rape throughout the two-and-half-year-long relationship.
 She has never been able to enjoy sex and cannot bring herself to do it again.
 Despite her feelings for me, she cannot relax enough during sex for it not to hurt her.
 I have not forced her into having sex she cannot enjoy.
 We have been together for nearly a year now and the problem does not seem to be getting better for her.
 She has nightmares and is uncomfortable and afraid in many day-to-day situations.
 She is worried that going to a counselor will mean she will be in counseling for the rest of her life to get over this.
 This has become such a hindrance to us being happy that I sometimes wonder if it is best to stay with her to try to help her through this, or whether I am out of my league.

-- Her/your health care provider may be able to provide a referral to a trusted mental health care service.
+- Your partner’s primary care provider can be a good option and they may be able to provide referrals to mental health providers.

 Originally published Jan 24, 1997